wick6210/ABB-Simulator-for-Controller-Application-and-HMI-Graphics-Testing/ModBus.md

 In RTU Format, we send `01001011` once, which translates to 4B in hexadecimal code.

 As we can see, for every byte of data, ASCII Format transmits 2 bytes of data, whereas RTU Format transmits 1 byte of data.
-Hence, we sttribute character density, better throughput and lower bandwidth consumption to the ModBus RTU Format over the ModBus ASCII Format.
+Hence, we attribute character density, better throughput and lower bandwidth consumption to the ModBus RTU Format over the ModBus ASCII Format.

 ## Comparison